enasequence/read_docs/submit/general-guide/webin-cli.md

 `singularity run docker://enasequence/webin-cli`

 The required command line options are explained below.
+Please remember to mount local directories containing the files to submit so that they available to the running container.

 ## Download the program as a Java jar file